Vizir/idempotent-aws-lambda/README.md

 The own aws can call your lambda twice, in this case we will ignore and remove from SQS.

+There are two ways to handle the idempotency SQS.

+One is as follow the example bellow, which means the idempotency key will be the messageId from SQS.

 ```javascript
 module.exports.sqsHandler = idempotencySQSWrapper({
   handler: async (event, context) => {